 The inRegion can be created prior to the call to find() with the region.createRegion() method.
-It depends on the type of data source how a region is defined; see "Example" on page 244.
+It depends on the type of data source how a region is defined; see "Example" on page 239.

 The find() method returns a different region object whose range property is adjusted to point to the exact physical location where the match was found.
-This will always be a subset of the in_Region.range property.
+This will always be a subset of the in\Region.range property.
 It can be used to determine the exact location where the match occurred.

-Use boundaries.get() to retrieve the actual text from the resulting region; see "Example" on the facing page.
+Use boundaries.get() to retrieve the actual text from the resulting region; see "Example" below.